This page assumes that you’re familiar with Unreal Engine, but not with SpatialOS.

 |Server||Server-worker instance||You can have one or more server-worker instances running the cloud element of your game.|

 GDK for Unreal concepts

 We’ve introduced some new concepts to facilitate the fact that SpatialOS enables you to spread computation between multiple servers - known as “server-worker instances” in SpatialOS.

-Support for zoning is currently in pre-alpha.
-We invite you to try out the Multiserver Shooter tutorial and learn about how it works, but we don’t recommend you start developing features that use zoning yet.
+Note: Support for zoning is currently in pre-alpha.
+We invite you to try out the multiserver zoning tutorial and learn about how it works, but we don’t recommend you start developing features that use zoning yet.

 To facilitate zoning, we created the concept of a cross-server RPC to make updates to Actors, known as “entities” in SpatialOS.
 This is a type of RPC that enables a server-worker instance which does not have authority over an entity to tell the server-worker instance that does have authority over that entity to make an update to it.
 This is necessary if you’re using zoning because areas of authority mean that one server-worker instance can’t make updates to every entity in the world; it can make updates only to the entities in its area of authority.

 Player 1 and Player 2 are player entities in different areas of authority.

 When Player 1 shoots at Player 2, the server-worker instance that has authority over Player 1 (server-worker A) invokes a cross-server RPC.